 A: Please reach out to Market Operations at (866) 776-0800 or [email protected] with questions or feedback.

-Q: Can you tell me what exactly is changing on the New Issue Form?
+Q: Can you tell me what exactly changed on the New Issue Form in September 2020?

-A: Along with a new location, look and feel, enhancements to the New Issue Platform include:
+A: Along with a new location, look, and feel, the enhancements to the New Issue Platform included: